 If you want extreme focus, look no further than Hannah Edwards.
 She was inspired by watching the market movements on Teletext (remember that?) in her late father’s office.
 She read Economics at UCL and hasn’t “deviated from this path.”
 She is a Chartered Wealth Manager which means, “I can advise on individual share investments unlike most traditional IFAs.”
 Edwards is very goal-orientated: “I became one of the youngest Chartered Fellows in the UK while still in my 20s when the qualification had not been out very long.”
 She ran the London marathon for Marie Curie and raised £54,000 with a time of 4 hours and 16 minutes despite having “partied quite hard two nights before.”
 See?
 Focus.

 Fees: “I always work on a fee basis to take a client on.
 This gives transparency and aligns me to a client’s lawyer.
 My hourly rate is £250 per hour plus VAT which is the top end for fees and I am absolutely comfortable not selling myself on price.
 It typically costs around £2,000 plus VAT to take a client on to complete a piece of work.
 Where I am very fair is to avoid high establishment costs, as the industry norms are still, to me, far too steep (can still be 3-5%!).
-This is important for pension shares, investment planning work, business sales.”
+This is important for pension shares, investment planning work, business sales.
+I am a resolution accredited divorce IFA and can also act as a financial neutral if both parties wish to pursue the collaborative route.”

 Contact: firstname.lastname@example.org, based in the Midlands